 Not to be confused with the fairytale kingdom in Disney’s Frozen, Arundel (pronounced a-rn-dl) is just one of many quaint towns in West Sussex.
 However, Arundel really has something special about it.
 It could be the millennium of history that is still amazingly visible, the high street that looks quite unlike most others in the UK, or the proximity to both the seaside and rolling countryside.

 The main attraction in Arundel is the castle that sits atop a hill, just above the town.
 This is a quintessential British castle and has stood here, in some form or another, since 1067.
-Some of this medieval work remains along side the Gothic Victorian reconstructions completed in the 1870s – 1900s.
+Some of this medieval work remains alongside the Gothic Victorian reconstructions completed in the 1870s – 1900s.

 Even the rolling green gardens are a treat.
-They are exceedingly well maintained and burst with colour from spring until the end of summer.
+They are exceedingly well maintained and burst with color from spring until the end of summer.
 Probably the best time to visit the gardens is during the annual tulip festival.
 Every April 60,000 tulips burst into flower.

 If you just fancy a wander around town, then keep your eyes peeled for some wonderfully restored old buildings.
 Some of these date from the 15th and 16th centuries.

 Arundel is justifiably proud of its main parade of shops.
 Here, you won’t find the normal giants to the UK high street.
-Instead there is an upmarket collection of independent boutiques displaying trendy homewares and interesting fashion.
-If you are after something a little older, you could happily scour the large cluster of antiques dealers.
+Instead, there is an upmarket collection of independent boutiques displaying trendy homewares and interesting fashion.
+If you are after something a little older, you could happily scour the large cluster of antique dealers.
 If you are on a budget then think of this as a museum visit.

 How To Get to Arundel from London